knyzorg/messenger-abstract/README.md

     })
 ```

 When using the legacy `api` object directly, note that using `api.listen` will break this library by hijacking the listener away from Messenger Events.
-To listen to events directly, use `$.legacyListen()` which is functionally identical.
+To listen to events directly, use `$.legacyListen()` which is functionally identical apart from allowing multiple functions to use at the same time.

 # Notice